 The jury is still out on whether there is enough scope for eye tracking laptops currently.
 Perhaps it is the noted limitations of the eye tracking software and hardware available at present.
 However, there appears to be a consensus that eye tracker embedded laptops are the future.

 The limitations on current eye-tracking technology on laptops have however not stopped people in the gaming community from salivating at mere prospect putting the technology to work.
 It is certainly a welcome option to the headsets gamers sometimes wear to enrich their gaming experience.
-Eye tracking brings a new hands-free mode of interacting with your PC that even makes touch ready screens look like old technology.
+Eye tracking will allow you to use your PC without ever touching it, and many devices are using the eye tracking as a security feature.

 There are already laptops available that have embedded eye trackers and some that support integration with peripheral eye tracking devices.
 Already Microsoft has taken the lead and has added eye tracking support for Windows 10.
 Today we are running the ruler on the best eye-tracking laptops on the market.
 Let’s get to it.

 Buy these eye tracking laptops to impress your friends

 This is the world’s first notebook built with integrated eye tracking capability.
 The notebook uses Tobii eye tracking hardware and software to anticipate a PC’s user’s presence and intentions.

 It is not surprising that Alienware, itself a major player in the high-performance PC gaming systems industry, was the first company to recognize eye trackers’ potentially massive appeal for gamers.
 The Alienware 17 PC harnesses the intelligence of eye-tracking technology to improve the experience for gaming PC users.

 As for the eye tracking features, here are some features that this model offers to its users;